chiadika/chiadika.github.io/index.md

 title: Chiadika's Personal Projects
 ---

 ## Building an 8-bit computer from scratch

 <br><br>
-This project (unfinished and pictured below) is based off of and primarily inpsired by Ben Eater's
+This project (unfinished and pictured below) is based off of and primarily inspired by Ben Eater's
 8-bit computer,
 which can be found [here](https://www.youtube.com/playlist?list=PLowKtXNTBypGqImE405J2565dvjafglHU).